How to Care for Your Dog in Hot Weather to Keep Them Safe? [7 Tips]

 It is critical to apply dog-specific sun cream to your dog's sensitive areas (nose, lips, tips of the ears, and belly) and keep them out of the sun during the hottest part of the day.

+So, what kind of sunscreen is best for dogs?
 Consult your veterinarian for information on dog-friendly sunscreen and your pet's specific needs.

-Breeds with short or white hair and pink ears are more vulnerable, so take extra precautions to protect them from the sun's rays
+Take extra precautions to protect them from the sun's rays

 Keep in mind regularly grooming